jcervas/redistricting/TN-House-2022/readme.md

 #### House Democratic Concept Map 12/15/2021

 An alternative map was proposed by the House Democrats on December 15, 2021.
 The map has an overall deviation of 9.72%.
 Concept District 7 has the smallest population of 66,495 (-4.74%).
 Concept District 27 has the largest population of 73,280 (+4.98%).
 Thirteen districts are wholly contained in Shelby County, and one district (94) also contains all of Fayette County.
 This means that Shelby County is split on the county border, but the average deviation of districts in Shelby County are lower.
 Like the 2022 enacted map, the alternative proposed by the House Democrats creates 10 districts in Davidson County, with no county split.
-Likewise, Know County contains 7 districts with no county split, Hamilton contains 5 districts with no county split, and Rutherford contains 5 counties with no split.
+Likewise, Knox County contains 7 districts with no county split, Hamilton contains 5 districts with no county split, and Rutherford contains 5 counties with no split.

 ### Figure 2 - House Democratic Concept Map {#fig-housedem}